Non-stationary spatio-temporal point process modeling for high-resolution COVID-19 data: Conclusions

 \section{Conclusions}

-Based on an unprecedented fine-grained COVID-19 dataset in Cali, Colombia, we propose a spatio-temporal point process framework equipped with a non-stationary kernel to model the epidemic transmission at an individual level.
+Based on an unprecedented fine-grained COVID-19 dataset in Cali, Colombia, we propose a spatio-temporal point process framework equipped with a non-stationary kernel to model epidemic transmission at an individual level.
 The kernel is composed of a set of kernel-induced feature functions.
 Each feature function is represented by a neural network aiming to enhance the model flexibility while being interpretable.
 We also develop an efficient log-likelihood estimation by approximating the double integral using an analytical expression.
 Our numerical study in Cali has shown that the proposed approach achieves promising predicting performance and the learned model is highly interpretable.

-We believe our methodology combines in a natural while novel way theory of point processes with artificial intelligence methods (such as neural networks), providing a unified framework for dealing with highly non-stationary spatio-temporal point patterns.
+We believe our methodology combines in a natural while novel way theory of point processes with machine learning methods (such as neural networks), providing a unified framework for dealing with highly non-stationary spatio-temporal point patterns.
 The method is more general than the focused application and can be used, extended, and adapted to several natural phenomena represented by locations in space and time.

 There are many ways the proposed method can be extended, and one possibility could be considering non-Gaussian kernels and alternative neural network methods.
 In any case, the data should always guide these ad-hoc adaptations.